iannakim/Netflax/README.md

 ## Screenshots
 <img src='frontend/image/screenshot.png'> </img>

- ## Set-up for running the app
+ ## Set Up

- * Clone this repo into your local computer
+ * Clone this repo into your local computer using the ssh key
  * CD into the repo 'Netflax'

  Backend Set-Up: